wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

 = WIP =
-- [TODO] Readme - PayPal Integration Onboarding CP1.
+- [TODO] Readme - PayPal PPCP Integration Onboarding and ACDC related work.

+= 4.3.6 =
 - Added output escaping to the 'list_type' parameter in the 'Post and Page Protection' menu tab.

 = 4.3.5 =